 Premenstrual syndrome can be explained as an “unsmooth” circulation in the body.

-The severity of the symptoms correspond with how disrupted the flow has become, and what the underlying causes are.
+The severity of the symptoms corresponds with how disrupted the flow has become, and what the underlying causes are.
 Sometimes there is too much of something, which blocks the circulation; sometimes there is not enough of something, which leaves the body too deficient for adequate flow.

 Some examples of this disruption are: